Frequently Asked Questions About the Master of Arts in Education (MAE) Program

 - Participating in several levels of field experience gives Truman MAE grades more opportunity to work with students in the content and grade level they want to teach.
 It also contributes to better longevity in the profession as our graduates are sure by the time of graduation that they have chosen the right profession.

 - Truman MAE graduates enter the workforce with a more competitive degree.
 Most districts want evidence of knowledgeable, skilled teachers.
 The MAE certifies that our graduates have a solid foundation in their discipline and are decisively capable in leading classes.
-Additionally, educators with advanced degrees tend to be paid more than those with just an undergraduate degree, thus starting your journey as an educator in a more positive fashion.
+Additionally, educators with advanced degrees tend to be paid more than those with just an undergraduate degree.

 There are many more advantages, but this listing is typically why students choose to pursue Truman’s MAE degree and certification.